Touro University Code of Conduct

 (a) Warning – A written reprimand putting the student on notice that he/she has violated the Code of Conduct and indicating that further misconduct may result in a more severe disciplinary action.
 A copy of this warning will be placed in the student's file.

 (b) Disciplinary Probation - A student may be placed on disciplinary probation for a definite period of time.
-While on probation, students may not hold office in Student Government Organizations, Clubs or Societies or represent the college in any capacity.
-Further violations while on probationary status will result in suspension or expulsion from the college.
+While on probation, students may not hold office in Student Government Organizations, Clubs or Societies or represent the university in any capacity.
+Further violations while on probationary status will result in suspension or expulsion from the university.
 A copy of the probation notice becomes a part of the student’s file.

-(c) Counseling and Treatment – A student’s continued enrollment at Touro College may be conditioned on his/her participation in counseling or treatment at outside counseling and treatment agencies.
+(c) Counseling and Treatment – A student’s continued enrollment at Touro University may be conditioned on his/her participation in counseling or treatment at outside counseling and treatment agencies.
 A student's failure to participate in such a program after being advised that his/her enrollment is conditioned on participation may result in other disciplinary sanctions.

 (e) Suspension – A student may be suspended and may be barred from attending classes for a definite period, not to exceed two years.
 Notification of the suspension will appear on the student’s academic transcript and will remain until the end of the suspension period.
 A notification of the suspension will remain in the student’s file.
 A student may not be automatically re-enrolled at the end of his/her suspension and he/she must apply to the Student Affairs Committee for reenrollment.